m-yasir/sht-mobile/README.md

 Finally starting a project I find myself needing often.
 After using a couple of others, I think I need something simpler and less distracting.

-In simple terms, An app I am building because I am tired of all the paid ones, that do more than what I need.
+In simple terms, an app I am building because I am tired of all the paid ones, that do more than what I need.

 # Why React Native?